Genome-Bioinformatics-RadboudUMC/ukbb_recessive_public/README.md

 The pipeline scripts are under `scripts`, reusable code is under `ukbb_recessive`.

-There are 2 main pipelines:
+There are 2 different variant selection procedures:

 1. Collection of singleton high qualuty LoF variants in highly constrained (s-het >=0.15) genes from the UK Biobank.

 2. Collection of PLPs in recessive genes from the UK Biobank.

-Data from both of the pipelines are analyzed using generalized linear models.
+Data from both of the sources are analyzed using generalized linear models.

-# Pipelines
+# Pipeline

-The reason for these pipelines to be difefrent is that historically recessive genes pipeline was developed first.
-Therefore in order to add information from other genes, the new approach was developed independently.

 ## Collection of singleton high qualuty LoF variants in highly constrained (s-het >=0.15) genes from the UK Biobank.

-The pipeline is under `scripts/lof_carriers_selection` and consists of the following steps:
+The pipeline is under `scripts/1_data_preparation/lof_carriers_selection` and consists of the following steps:

 1. Creation of the list of highly constrained genes with genomic locations (`1_create_gene_list.ipynb`)